smclark86/100-days-of-code/log.md

 **Thoughts**: I really don't understand how, even after reviewing the past couple days of learning, that I couldn't figure out the exercise on my own today.
 It all started with having to create a function that could print the values of an array (any array entered) in reverse.
 I spent over an hour trying to figure it out, Googled like crazy, and still had no idea how to do it.
 So, I had to see the solution, but I'm understanding it a little better now.
 I was so close to figuring it out though!
 I guess failure is part of learning, but it still sucks.
 I will keep working to improve!

+### Day 29: July 8, Saturday - 1 hour

+**Today's Progress**: Another array and function exercise.

+**Thoughts**: I had difficulty with the exercise today also.
+I still haven't looked at the solution, but I think I'm getting close to figuring the exercise out on my own.
+I am needing to create a function that can determine if all values in an array are identical or not.
+It sounds simple, but for some reason I'm having difficulty figuring it out.
+I will keep working on it tomorrow.